LincaMarius/ISAP-1_Block_Diagram/README.md

 - Clock and Reset,
 - Power Supply.

-The resulting Block Diagram is shown in the following figure
+The resulting Block Diagram is shown in the following figure:

 ![ Figure 6 ](/Pictures/Figure6.png)